jazjv04/loto-store/README.md

-# 🌸 Loto Store - Floral E-Commerce UI
+# 🌸 Loto Store - Flower Shop E-Commerce UI

 A beautiful Flutter application for a fictional flower shop called "Loto Store".
 This university project features a responsive UI with product listings, user profiles, and elegant floral arrangements.